syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 }
 {% endhighlight %}

-## Binding data to SfDataGrid
+## Binding data to the data grid

-In order to bind the data source of the SfDataGrid, set the [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~ItemsSource.html) property as shown below.
-You can bind the data source of the SfDataGrid as follows.
+To bind the data source of the data grid, set the [SfDataGrid.ItemsSource](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~ItemsSource.html) property as follows.

-The following code example binds the collection created in previous step to `SfDataGrid.ItemsSource` property.
+The following code example binds the collection created in the previous step to the`SfDataGrid.ItemsSource` property.

 {% highlight c# %}
 OrderInfoRepository viewModel = new OrderInfoRepository ();
 dataGrid.ItemsSource = viewModel.OrderInfoCollection;
 {% endhighlight %}

-Now run the application to render the following output.
+Now, run the application to render the following output.

 ![](SfDataGrid_images/Overview.png)

-## Defining Columns
+## Defining columns

-By default, the SfDataGrid automatically creates columns for all the properties in the data source.
-The type of the column generated depends on the type of data in the column.
-When the columns are auto-generated, you can handle the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~AutoGeneratingColumn_EV.html) event to customize or cancel the columns before they are added to the Columns collection in SfDataGrid.
+By default, the data grid automatically creates the column for all the properties in the data source.
+The type of the generated column depends on the type of data in the column.
+When the column is autogenerated, handle the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~AutoGeneratingColumn_EV.html) event to customize or cancel the columns before it is added to the Columns collection in the data grid.

-You can also define the columns manually by setting the [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~AutoGenerateColumns.html) property to false and by adding the [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn.html) objects to the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn.html) collection.
+Columns can also be manually defined by setting the [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~AutoGenerateColumns.html) property to false and by adding the [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn.html) objects to the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn.html) collection.
 The following code example illustrates how this can be done.

 {% highlight c# %}
 dataGrid.AutoGenerateColumns = false;